Former Taiwan vice president joins race for 2... | Taiwan News

 TAIPEI (Taiwan News) – Former Taiwan Vice President Annette Lu (呂秀蓮) announced late Monday night (Sept.
 16) that she is entering the 2020 presidential race in a surprising move that complicates the already fierce battle.

-Lu said she is seeking the presidency at the recommendation of the Formosa Alliance.
+Lu said she is seeking the presidency at the recommendation of the Formosa Alliance, with former Nantou magistrate Peng Pai-hsien (彭百顯) as her running mate.
 According to law, she will have to garner at least 280,384 signatures from the public by Nov.
 2 and raise NT$1 million (US$32,020) to qualify as a candidate.

 Lu, who served as the country’s vice president between 2000 and 2008, announced her departure from the ruling Democratic Progressive Party (DPP) in May of 2018.
 Newtalk reported that she has not completed the process of leaving the DPP, but her representing Formosa Alliance in the race has prompted the party to take action to remove her.